saulpierotti/markdown_notebook/LB1_B_EC.md

 * Rosetta (David Becker) is the most used method
 	* It is based on short fragments that are used as building blocks of the global fold
 	* An energy landscape is built for these fragments
+	* All proteins in the PDB were collected and fragmented in blocks of 5 residues
+	* Similar fragments were clustered based on RMSD
+	* A sequence profile was built from each cluster
+	* When modelling a new sequence, this was broken in fragments and aligned to the profiles
+	* Some heuristcs were used for choosing the best match
+	* The structurewas refined with moelcular dynamics
 * Force fields are typically used with these methods
 * CHARMM is a traditionally used force field for proteins
 	* It was developped by the Nobel prize winner Martin Carplus
 * The conformational space is huge and because of this it cannot be used above 150 aa
 	* Alphafold from Google seems to perform better
 * *Ab initio* ignores the action of chaperons
 * The CASP evaluation is for *Ab initio* methods

 # Threading and fold recognition
+* It is used for sequences that have a suitable templatye in the PDB but we cannot find it based on sequence alone
 	* Proteins with different sequences can have similar structures
+* Anna Tramontano was a researcher involved in evaluating the CASP challenge that died 2 years ago
 * I can fit (thread) a sequence of unknown structure onto a known structure and evaluate the goodness of fit with a scoring function
 * It is a generalization of comparative modelling
 	* I try to model against a database of knwon basic folds
 	* I align to a whole set of structures instead of just 1
 * The goodness of fit for each aminoacid is evaluated from observed preferences in known structures
 * It is possible beacause
 	* There is a limited number of folds in nature